-In the context of Islamic financial institutions, we adapt the above attribution approach to the nature of IFI asset classes, to the types of financial contracts used and the nature of the proceeds.
+In the context of Islamic financial institutions, the methodology adapts the above attribution approach to the nature of IFI asset classes, to the types of financial contracts used and the nature of the proceeds.
 The following table presents the cases covered by the methodology.